Track Issues During Any Phase of Construction

 Today, project admins can create lists to separately document issues for any phase or process.
 By tracking rolling completion from the beginning, the final punch list can be minimized because problems have been systematically identified and addressed earlier on.
 Doing so with PlanGrid allows teams to effortlessly manage the end-to-end workflow with automated notifications, while project status can be tracked through a live dashboard.

-Maximize your ROI and get started with this how-to article »
+Maximize your ROI and get started with this how-to article » for issue tracking.

 1. Constructability reviews